Skip to main content

 Does my area of law affect my application?

-What about alcohol use, do they ask about that?
+What about alcohol use?
+Do they ask about that?

-I have a partnership buy-sell agreement, how does life insurance fit?
+I have a partnership buy-sell agreement.
+How does life insurance fit?

 Do lawyers get a dedicated occupation category across the panel?